 #1 Addiction isn’t physiological

 The biggest myth about addiction is that it happens because of our physical reaction to an ingested substance.
 Images like the one above comparing sugar and cocaine feed on this idea that sugar does something to you and that’s what makes it addictive.
+I hear there are similar cognitive reactions to those who are addicted to pornography from websites such as tube v.

 Johann’s research says this isn’t the case.
 Exposure to the physical effect of a drug is not enough to make you addicted.
 Sugar may light up your brain just like cocaine, but that doesn’t necessarily mean anything.
 Addiction requires more than just feeling good because you eat a candy bar or feast on fast food.